How to Audit a Google Ads Account: The Ultimate PPC Audit Checklist 2024

 Each search term matches only one ad group.
 If a search term triggers keywords from different ad groups, you have no control over which ad will show in each case.

-Well converting search terms are added as keywords.
+Well-converting search terms are added as keywords.
 This allows you to create more relevant ad copy and select relevant landing pages answering specific search queries.

 Negative Keywords

 All negative keywords are properly formatted.
-Flaws in negative keyword match types may result in not blocking out the unwanted search traffic.
+Flaws in negative keyword match types may result in not blocking out unwanted search traffic.

 Negative keywords are managed effectively.
 If a lot of your campaigns are using the same set of negative keywords, it’s much better to add them as a negative keyword list to avoid redundancies and simplify the workflow.